 It might seem like an improbable task to acquire a job as a master grower, but in reality it’s all about dedication, education and making connections.
 While it’s true that some growers have the financial privilege to attend college or university, many top-level cultivators moved their way up the ranks, starting with marijuana trimming jobs or working as grow assistants before gradually obtaining leadership positions.

-The individuals most likely to garner significant marijuana grower salaries are the passionate, curious cannabis lovers and advocates who truly believe in their business.
+The weed farmers most likely to garner significant salaries are the passionate, curious cannabis lovers and advocates who truly believe in their business.
 This is not an industry to get involved in solely for the prospective financial reward.
 Especially since so much time is spent researching and interacting with cannabis, it is essential to have respect and fascination for the plant and its medical and recreational uses.

 Furthermore, as the legislation and regulations for cannabis cultivation changes country and statewide, growers must keep on their toes to make sure they continue to keep their heads above water in following any and all compliance measures.
 The future may be uncertain, but cultivation opportunities are growing as more Americans are won over by this miracle plant.